-While transporting the bridge from the erection site to the loading areas, it is possible that the fasteners may fall off or other damage occurs.
-If this happens, the marshal or a judge should notify the head judge at once.
-There is a penalty for falling fasteners.
+While transporting the bridge from the erection site to the loading areas, it is possible that the fasteners may fall out or other damage occurs.
+If this happens, the marshal or a judge should immediately notify the Head Judge.
+The bridge may be ruled ineligible to finish the competition.

-Also, care should be taken during transport and staging to ensure that the bridge is not 'preloaded' either by bouncing or other means that would remove as-built slack from the bridge.
+Care should be taken during transport and staging to ensure that the bridge is not 'preloaded' either by bouncing or other means that would remove as-built slack from the bridge.
 Marshals and judges should make sure that no one leans or sits on a bridge.
-At Nationals, if such situations arise, the head judge will make the team disassemble their bridge and start over again.
-There are safeguards put in place to ensure that the rebuild cannot improve on the original performance (but you can do worse!).
-So, don't mess with the bridge!
+At Nationals, if such situations arise, the Head Judge will make the team disassemble their bridge and start over again.
+There are safeguards put in place to ensure that the rebuild cannot improve on the original performance (but you can do worse!), so don't mess with the bridge!